entropy-research/Devon/README.md

 It's as easy as that.

+> [!NOTE]
-Don't worry, the agent will be able to only access files and folders in the directory you started it from.
+> Don't worry, the agent will be able to only access files and folders in the directory you started it from.
 You can also correct it while it's performing actions.

 # Features
 - Multi-file editing